-"RESOLVED: That the stockholders of Entegris, Inc. ("Entegris") hereby approve, on an advisory basis, the compensation of Entegris' named executive officers, as disclosed in Entegris' Proxy Statement for the 2012 Annual Meeting of Stockholders under the heading entitled "Executive Compensation" pursuant to Item 402 of Regulation S-K including the Compensation Discussion and Analysis, compensation tables and narrative discussion."
+"RESOLVED: That the stockholders of Entegris, Inc. ("Entegris") hereby approve, on an advisory basis, the compensation of Entegris' named executive officers, as disclosed in Entegris' Proxy Statement for the 2013 Annual Meeting of Stockholders under the heading entitled "Compensation of Executive Officers" pursuant to Item 402 of Regulation S-K including the Compensation Discussion and Analysis, compensation tables and narrative discussion."